Vitamin Deficiencies and Sciatica

 Vitamin B6, also known as pyridoxine, supports the synthesis of the myelin sheath, a lipid structure that forms a protective layer surrounding nerve fibers.

-A lack of vitamin B6 can impair myelin sheath regeneration, which can slow nerve healing, increase nerve damage, and worsen symptoms of sciatica, such as pain and numbness.
+A diet that is lacking vitamin B6 can impair myelin sheath regeneration, which can slow nerve healing, increase nerve damage, and worsen symptoms of sciatica, such as pain and numbness.

 Some of the best vitamin B6-rich foods include poultry, fish, avocados, eggs, nuts, and seeds.